How are anaesthetists trained?

 Different grades of anaesthetists

 A consultant has completed all the training requirements in anaesthesia to allow them to be on the GMC specialist register.
-They work without any senior supervision but must all continue education in anaesthesia each year.
+They work without any senior supervision but must all continue professional development in anaesthesia each year.
 They usually specialise in a particular area of anaesthesia.
 Some may lead teams in different areas of the hospital such as Intensive care and pain medicine.

 This group of anaesthetists have different levels of experience and may be called either Staff Grade, Fellow, Associate Specialist, Specialty Doctor.
 In some trusts they may be called a different title.